 - Try to reach the victim with a pole, or by throwing a life preserver.
 Do not swim to rescue the victim, except as a last resort. - Assist the person in boarding the boat.
-The person should normally be brought in over the stern. - If the person is injured or cannot get into the boat, a rescuer should put on a PFD with a
+The person should normally be brought in over the stern. - If the person is injured or cannot get into the boat, a rescuer should put on a PFD with a safety line attached to the boat and enter the water to assist the victim. - Handle the victim with care.
+Spinal injuries may have occurred.

-C. FIRE
+C. Fire